cmlino/cmlino.github.io/index.md

 # PathAI Style Guide

-I wrote the [style guide](/pdf/chris-lino-sample-2.pdf) for the PathAI technical writing department.
+I wrote the [style guide](/pdf/chris-lino-sample-2.pdf) for the PathAI technical writing department to help foster a unified voice in our documentation.

 <img src="images/style-guide.PNG?raw=true"/>